How to book Kirby Cove Campground

 No. Camp-Now helps with the speed-critical step by reacting to the opening and helping move it into your cart, but you still complete the final reservation yourself on Recreation.gov.

 Kirby Cove may be sold out today.
-That does not mean the Headlands trip is gone.
+The Marin Headlands trip can still be alive.

-If the first release is gone, your next real shot is probably a cancellation.
+If the first release is gone, your next real shot is usually a cancellation plus a willingness to take the first workable Headlands stay.
 Camp-Now helps you stay in that race without turning manual refreshing into the whole plan.

 No card required to start.
 First booked night free.